FlyingHii/k8s-demo/README.md

 ```

 # 4. Initialize Kubernetes Control Plane (On Control Node - which is our Docker Container) (Inside the Docker Container)
-// ai! how to run these commands?
-In dockerfile or in the bash script in container
 ```bash
 # Initialize cluster
 kubeadm init --pod-network-cidr=10.244.0.0/16